Frequently Asked Questions

 Many other agencies use the same single plan for all of their clients.
 At Creativedge Marketing, we take the time to get to know you and your practice.
 We then design a custom digital marketing strategy that is the best fit for your unique situation.
 We also analyze results and show you what kind of return you’re getting from your marketing investment.

 What's the best way to market my dental practice?
-What strategies should I use?
+What dental marketing strategies should I use?

 There are so many different ways to promote your practice that it can seem frustrating and overwhelming.
 Currently, the most crucial part of promoting your practice is to start with developing your story.
 A well-crafted story is what will get prospective patients to connect with you.

 Once your story is created, the next focus should be on creating a strong online presence.
-This includes paid traffic, being easy to find in search, having a 5-star reputation, maintaining a blog, having a custom, professional website, and an active social media presence that generates engagement.
+This includes paid traffic, being easy to find in search with dental SEO, having a 5-star reputation, maintaining a blog, having a custom, professional dental website, and an active social media presence that generates engagement.

 You may also find that you need to work in some traditional methods such as print ads or direct mail, as well as internal marketing to get more referrals and retain patients.